Rivers-Project-2018/How-to-do-FEV-Analysis/README.md

 # How to do FEV Analysis
 This page is intended for the general public.
 It provides a step by step guide on how to repeat the work completed in this repository for any river and location in the UK of your choice.

-## 1. Download Anaconda for free to get access to Spyder
+## 1. Download Anaconda for free to get access to Spyder or RStudio
-Spyder is an open source data handling programme which uses Python language. https://www.anaconda.com/distribution/
+Spyder is an open source data handling programme which uses Python language.
+RStudio is similar to Spyder in that it is also an open source programme.
+RStudio uses R programming language. https://www.anaconda.com/distribution/

 ## 2. Pick a flood
 This could be a flood event which affected you or one which you saw in the news.
 Take note of the month and year that this flood took place in.